3MAH/simcoon/docs/installation.rst

 .. image:: _static/CMake.png

-If not installed, I recommend for Ubuntu and debian-based systems
+If not installed, for Ubuntu and debian-based systems:

 .. code-block:: none